 At Langley Grammar School the health, safety and wellbeing of all students is of paramount importance.

-One of our main responsibilities is the protection of the students in our care and all must feel that they are in a secure and caring environment, protected from abuse or neglect.
+One of our main responsibilities is the protection of the students in our care and the provision of a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of each individual.